Sirotan

-Sirotan is a Japanese merchandise character created by Creative Yoko.
+Sirotan is a Japanese merchandise character created in August 8, 1999, by Creative Yoko.

 Merchandise

 Sirotan is a young harp seal, white in colour but often disguised as other cute animals and objects.
 He was born on August 8, 1999, in Northern Iceland.
 Sirotan's favourite things to do are napping and swimming in the ocean.
 His favourite foods are fish, ice-cream, confectionery and milk.
 He loves dressing up and playing.
 "Sirotan" literally means, "Widdle White," the childish version of "Little White."
 He is also nicknamed Shironai.
 Some call him 屎撈蛋, but he does not have an official Chinese name.
 He is a hardworking one, and loves people who are hardworking too.

-There are four members in his family.
-They are his mother, his father, his older brother and his grandmother.
+There are four members in his family: his mother, his father, his older brother and his grandmother.
 In additional, he has six close friends.
-They are Kametan - the turtle, Penta - the penguin, Usamomo - the rabbit, Irukakun - the dolphin, Mokota - the sheep and Bakketan - the toy bear which is made by Sirotan's mother.
+They are Kametan the turtle, Penta the penguin, Usamomo the rabbit, Irukakun the dolphin, Mokota the sheep and Bakketan the toy bear, which is made by Sirotan's mother.

 History

+In 2019, the date 8 August was officially registered by the Japan Anniversary Association as "Sirotan Day," which has since been marked with fan events and product launches.

-The first theme shop that is dedicated to Sirotan is currently found at Haneda Airport.
+The first theme shop that is dedicated to Sirotan opened in 2016 is currently found at Haneda Airport.